kyleconroy/pullup/README.md

-# Pullup - Pull Requests in git-svn
+# Pullup - Pull Requests for git-svn

-Since the current version of Github Enterprise lacks the merge button, I wrote a script that will pull down changes and apply pull reqeusts.
+I wrote a script that will pull down changes and apply pull reqeusts.

 The script assumes that your remote is named origin and that the main branch is master